-New England-based businesses have something to celebrate: four Microsoft Stores in the region have rolled out SMB Zones.
-What are those, you ask?
-SMB Zones are spaces where you can get hands-on access to business-grade technology — and they were designed with entrepreneurs and small and midsize business (SMB) owners in mind.
+Chicago businesses have something to celebrate: Microsoft Store at Oakbrook Center has rolled out a new SMB Zone.
+What’s that, you ask?
+The SMB Zone is a space where you can get hands-on access to business-grade technology — and it was designed with entrepreneurs and small and midsize business (SMB) owners in mind.

-The nonprofit Smaller Business Association of New England has approximately 600 small business member companies.
-To further support these businesses and their employees, Microsoft Stores are also offering the Accelerate Your Business leasing program – created to help small and midsize organizations choose the technologies that best meet their business needs as well as get training, support, warranties and deals for combined solutions.
+To help these local businesses succeed, Microsoft Stores is also offering the Accelerate Your Business leasing program – created to help small and midsize organizations choose the technologies that best meet their business needs as well as get training, support, warranties and deals for combined solutions.

 To underscore Microsoft’s commitment to SMBs, on Thursday, Sept.
-22, entrepreneur, author and CNBC contributor Carol Roth will host a live-streamed event at the flagship Microsoft Store in New York to discuss how small business owners can use technology to solve problems and take their business to the next level of success.
-Register here for the event and tune in online starting at 4 p.m.
-Eastern Time to hear from Roth as well as a handful of other entrepreneurs.
+22, entrepreneur, author and CNBC contributor Carol Roth will host a live-streamed event at the flagship Microsoft Store in New York to discuss how small business owners can use technology to solve problems and take their business to the next level to the next level of success.
+Register here for the event and tune in online starting at 3 p.m.
+Central Time to hear from Roth as well as a handful of other entrepreneurs.

 In addition to the SMB Zone and the Accelerate Your Business program, SMBs can access a host of in-store and on-the-ground support, training, and services designed especially for them.
 Check out the Microsoft U.S. Small and Midsize Business Blog for more details.

-Tags: Accelerate Your Business, Burlington, Carol Roth, CNBC, Connecticut, Danbury, massachusetts, microsoft, Microsoft New England, Microsoft Stores, Microsoft U.S. Small and Midsize Business Blog, Midsize Business, New England, New Hampshire, New York, Salem, Small Business, Small Business Association of New England, SMB Zones, West Hartford
+Tags: Accelerate Your Business, Carol Roth, Chicago, Chicagoland Chamber of Commerce Small Business, CNBC, Microsoft, Microsoft Chicago, Microsoft Store, Microsoft U.S. Small and Midsize Business Blog, Midsize Business, New York, Oakbrook Center, Small Business, SMB, SMB Zone